Brightify/Fetcher/README.md

 #### Requests

-`request` method has many overloads with slightly different signatures to support all kind of data.
-Main difference between them is, if there are input data and if [DataMapper](https://github.com/Brightify/DataMapper) is used.
-For example:
+`request` support all kinds of data.
+The main difference between them is whether there is input data and if [DataMapper](https://github.com/Brightify/DataMapper) is used.
+Example of `request` overload:

 ```Swift
 func request<IN: Serializable, OUT: Deserializable>(_ endpoint: Endpoint<IN, OUT>, input: IN, callback: @escaping (Response<OUT>) -> Void) -> Cancellable